YuuSenW/YuxuanWang.github.io/contents/experience.md

-### **Software Engineer Intern**
+### **Algorithm Engineering Intern **
-**January 2025 – June 2025 | ByteDance**
+** Nov 2025 – Jan 2026 | iFLYTEK**

-Worked on the development and optimization of large-scale recommendation systems, focusing on algorithm improvements and system efficiency enhancements.
-Contributed to real-time data processing pipelines and model optimization for personalized content delivery.
+Focused on the research and development of time-series large models, mainly responsible for reproducing and debugging state-of-the-art time-series models and participating in daily technical discussions.
+Completed model training and experimental verification based on V100 GPU, and conducted targeted optimization and iterative improvement on the basis of Amazon Chronos-2 SOTA pre-trained model to enhance the performance of time-series prediction tasks.

-#### Key Contributions:
+#### Main Contributions:
-- Developed and optimized recommendation algorithms to enhance user engagement and content relevance.
-- Designed and implemented real-time data processing workflows to improve model inference efficiency.
-- Conducted A/B testing and performance analysis to refine recommendation strategies based on user behavior data.

----

-### **软件工程师实习生**
-**2025年1月 – 2025年6月 | 字节跳动**

-负责大规模推荐系统的开发与优化，专注于算法改进和系统效率提升。参与实时数据处理管道的构建，并优化模型推理流程，以提升个性化内容推荐效果。

-#### 主要贡献:
-- 研发并优化推荐算法，提高用户互动率和内容相关性。
-- 设计并实现实时数据处理流程，提升模型推理的计算效率。
-- 进行A/B测试与性能分析，基于用户行为数据优化推荐策略。
+- Reproduced and tuned multiple advanced time-series papers and baseline models independently to ensure experimental reproducibility and accuracy.
+- Participated in team technical discussions, sorted out model optimization directions, and put forward feasible improvement schemes for time-series model defects.
+- Optimized and upgraded the Amazon Chronos-2 SOTA time-series model, effectively improving the adaptive ability and prediction effect of the model in practical time-series scenarios.